jimmyt3/office_hotkeys/README.md

 CTRL+F12 activates the Google and Wikipedia search window

-CTRL+PageUp hides the active window
-CTRL+` (top left of keyboard) hides the active window (same as CTRL+PageUp) The tasktray icon changes to let you know when a window is hidden.
+CTRL+PageUp hides the active window CTRL+` (top left of keyboard) hides the active window (same as CTRL+PageUp).
+The tasktray icon changes to let you know when a window is hidden.

-CTRL+F2 restores a windows
-CTRL+F3 maximizes a windows
-CTRL+F4 minimizes a windows

 CTRL+q copies the selected text to the clipboard and searches Google for the text